swissspidy/performant-translations/readme.txt

 == Description ==

+=== Disclaimer about WordPress 6.5 ===

+**Important:** most functionality of this plugin has been merged into WordPress 6.5!
+You might not need it anymore.

+_However+, this plugin is still relevant for cases where language packs are not downloaded from WordPress.org but somewhere else.
+This is the case if you are developing your own plugins or using commercial plugins.

+The Performant Translations plugin can convert the translation files of those plugins to the new file format introduced in WordPress 6.5, to really optimize them for speed.

+=== What this plugin does ===

 This project uses a new approach to handle translation files in WordPress, making localization blazing fast.

 An [in-depth i18n performance analysis](https://make.wordpress.org/core/2023/07/24/i18n-performance-analysis/) showed that localized WordPress sites load significantly slower than a site without translations.

 With this plugin's new approach to localization, this overhead is massively reduced, making your site fast again.
+It does so by converting `.mo` translation files to `.php` files.

 If your site is using a language other than English (US), you should see immediate speed improvements simply by activating this plugin.

-=== WordPress 6.5 and newer ===

-**Important:** this new functionality has been merged into WordPress 6.5!
-However, this plugin is still useful!

-On WordPress 6.5+, this plugin automatically converts existing `.mo` files to `.php` and afterwards only loads the translations from the `.php` file.
-This is useful for cases where language packs are not downloaded from WordPress.org but somewhere else.

 == Installation ==